Project Charter: Guide With Examples and Template

 Without the benefits of a project charter, you’re forced to fumble your way through the project, finding solutions for emerging problems on the fly.

 Another goal of a project charter is to sell the project to stakeholders by demonstrating its worth related to business needs.
-This helps stakeholders understand the value proposition and potential return on investment of the project.
+This helps stakeholders understand the value proposition and the project’s potential return on investment.
 It also serves as a communication tool, ensuring transparency and alignment among stakeholders regarding project expectations and commitments.
 In essence, it’s like making a pitch to get stakeholders firmly on board and excited about the project.

 The project charter overview